 Twitch makes money by charging users a monthly subscription fee, offering their own digital currency (called Bits), running video ads, as well as selling merchandise.
-Portions of that revenue are then shared with the platform’s content creators.
+The company operates on a freemium business model.

 Founded in 2007 by two former Yale grads, the company has been a huge success so far In 2014, Twitch was acquired by Amazon for $970 million.
 Today, over 150 million people tune in to Twitch content every month.

 Twitch is a video streaming platform that allows creators to live stream their content.
 The service primarily focuses on live streaming video games, but also hosts content on creative topics such as music, art, culinary content (food and drinks), as well as channels to just chat.